kvizdos/kvizdos.github.io/posts/Bottlenecked-by-My-SSD-—-Not-My-Code:-Searching-Roughly-3M-JSON-Records-in-130ms.md

 This Flame Graph, like the memory one, is a testament to Jetson's efficiency.
 The #1 clock-time is `indexbytebody`, which is expected given its role in searching JSON data, but, as mentioned before, this function is already optimized to the max via hand-written (thanks, Go team!) assembly code + SIMD.

+(to put the clock-time in perspective, that is ~480 nanoseconds per row)

 **Later on..** I want to start caching the positions of keys to allow for real-time CLI based searches.
 But for now, 1s total running time will be acceptable :)

 ![](/assets/blog/jetson-heap-pprof.webp)